-Within the key rating factors, it was noted that Standard & Poor's "expect supportive institutions and stable management will continue in Haldimand County, while the economy will remain somewhat concentrated".
-It was also noted that the stable outlook reflects their "expectations that, in the next two years, Haldimand will maintain strong budgetary results with a modest negative after-capital balance, supported by sound financial management practices and a steady economy.
+Within the key rating factors, it was noted that Standard & Poor's anticipates a "supportive institutions and prudent financial management will support Haldimand County's creditworthiness."
+And that the stable outlook reflects their "expectations that, in the next two years, Haldimand will maintain strong budgetary results with a modest negative after-capital balance, supported by sound financial management practices and a steady economy.
 We also expect the county will keep its tax-supported debt burden below 60% of the operating revenues during the outlook horizon while maintaining a health liquidity position."